cs3110/textbook/src/chapters/hop/map.md

 The bigger lesson to take away from this discussion is that there can be a tradeoff between time and space efficiency for recursive functions.
-By attempting to make a function more space efficient (i.e., tail recursive), we can accidentally make it asympotically less time efficient (i.e., quadratic instead of linear), or if we're clever keep the asymptotic time efficiency the same (i.e., linear) at the cost of a constant factor (i.e., processing twice).
+By attempting to make a function more space efficient (i.e., tail recursive), we can accidentally make it asymptotically less time efficient (i.e., quadratic instead of linear), or if we're clever keep the asymptotic time efficiency the same (i.e., linear) at the cost of a constant factor (i.e., processing twice).